Christopher-Costa/C-Freeflow/README.md

 ------------

 * This was developed and tested on CentOS 7.
 I make no guarantees about performance on other distros.
-* Currently it only supports HTTP, and not HTTPS enabled HEC.
 * Requires openssl-devel

 Compiling